Click in a link to be taken to the entry below:

-Law School faculty policy requires all students to adhere to the exam schedule and procedures described herein and delegates administrative responsibility for these matters solely to the assistant dean for student affairs and Student Records Office personnel.
+Law School faculty policy requires all students to adhere to the exam schedule and procedures described in this Section, and delegates administrative responsibility for these matters solely to the assistant dean for student affairs and the assistant dean of academic services and registrar.
 Exceptions may not be granted by individual faculty members.

-Exceptions to the schedule and procedures must be sought in advance from the assistant dean for student affairs or Student Records Office personnel, except when sickness, emergency or personal circumstances beyond the student’s control occur.
+Exceptions to the schedule and procedures must be sought in advance from the assistant dean for student affairs or the assistant dean of academic services and registrar, except when sickness, emergency or personal circumstances beyond the student’s control occur.
 In cases of emergency, call (434) 924-1363 or (434) 924-4072.

 Exceptions are granted only for reasons that arise out of personal circumstances beyond the student’s control.
 Vacations, honeymoons, employment-related activity, lower airfares and weddings (except of a member of the immediate family) are excluded as appropriate reasons for rescheduling an exam.
 Relief will not be granted for sickness or other emergencies unless the student actually has been deprived of the ability to take all exams on an every-other-day basis.

 If an exception to reschedule an exam is permitted, it will result in the student taking the same exam taken by the other students in the class within a reasonable time following the exam period but permitting enough time for the instructor to grade the exam by the law school’s grading deadline.
 Otherwise, the student will receive a W (withdrawn) grade.
 Rescheduled exams will be distributed on work days between 9:00-9:30a.m. only.